Beatrice Rana, Sir Antonio Pappano /

-A grandiose, impressive picture, with even more brass and percussion sound—but again always clearly structured.
+A grandiose, impressive picture, with even more brass and percussion sound!
+However, it again was always clearly structured.
 The conductor doesn’t let the orchestra get carried away, keeps up the tension and the drive also throughout the ritardando in the second half, when the scenery seems to calm down.

 IV.
 La fontana di Villa Medici al tramonto

-The transition between the pictures / movements is totally inconspicuous—suddenly we find ourselves at the Fontana di Trevi, the atmosphere changes to evening mood: it’s amazing, fascinating how well Respighi was able to put a description of the fountains, the scenery surrounding them, as well as the atmosphere of the time of the day into music!
+The transition between the pictures / movements is totally inconspicuous.
+We suddenly find ourselves at the Fontana di Trevi, the atmosphere changes to evening mood.
+It’s amazing, fascinating how well Respighi was able to put into music a description of the fountains, the scenery surrounding them, as well as the atmosphere of the time of the day!
 And again, Pappano’s ability to shape, model the dynamics, keeping them under control, down to the faintest ppp (and into the darkness of midnight), is admirable!

 Pini di Roma

 I. I pini di Villa Borghese (The Pines of the Villa Borghese): Allegretto vivace

 What a contrast!
 A chaos of children playing around the trees, sometimes just noisy, then singing, dancing, also birds singing from the trees, calmer periods, maybe just one child.
 A very colorful picture, lively, vivid.
 And again, orchestra and acoustics keep this transparent, light.